 The human being as a living organism

-In the animal world, behaviors are extremely varied and complex: such behaviors can be determined by programs present in the brain at birth (instincts), or by learned programs, often through imitation by cubs of the actions performed by adults.
+In the animal world, behaviors are extremely varied and complex: such behaviors can be determined by programs present in the brain at birth (instincts), or by learned programs, often through imitation by cubs of the actions performed by the adults.
 In many animal species, offspring must rely only on instinctual resources since birth: for example, sea turtles (Caretta caretta) are born from eggs laid by the mother in holes dug in the sand of the same beach where she was born.
-Not only must the little turtles, which come out of the egg, make the journey to rise to the surface, reach the sea (several tens of meters) and swim to the sea to get away from the coast, but they are also able to memorize the geographical coordinates of the beach where they were born, and to which females will return only after some years.
+Not only must the little turtles, which come out of the eggs, make the journey to find the way out of the hole, reach the sea (several tens of meters) and swim to the sea to get away from the coast, but they are also able to memorize the geographical coordinates of the beach where they were born, and to which females will return only after some years.
 The young of the queen's hawk (Falco eleonorae), which nests in some areas of the Mediterranean and on an island in the Canaries, are fed by parents for a couple of months.
-In the autumn, the parents abandon them to migrate to Madagascar, but after a few weeks, the chicks also leave for the same destination, flying over 6,000 kilometers.
+In autumn, the parents abandon them to migrate to Madagascar, but after a few weeks, the chicks also leave for the same destination, flying alone for over 6,000 kilometers.

 The learning techniques by imitation have found a cerebral confirmation in the discovery of mirror neurons, which, however, have been identified, to date, only in humans, in primates, and in some species of birds.
 These neurons are activated not only when the subject performs an action, but also when it observes an action performed by other individuals, of the same species and also of others.
 It is possible that similar neurons, which determine learning through imitation, are present in the nervous system of many other animal species.
 In any case, we are still very far from a satisfactory understanding of the role and functioning of neurons and neural networks in the transmission of programs that determine the behaviors and actions of animals: we observe facts, which often arouse wonder in us, and perhaps we also construct interpretative and explanatory theories – suggested by our psyche – which we then try to verify.
 But not infrequently some of these theories are defended even when they are not verified or verifiable, simply because we need to delude ourselves that we know, when in reality we still know very little.

 But to return to animal behaviors, such as that of the little turtles that since birth behave like small robots programmed to perform certain actions, cognitive problems concern both the origin of those programs, and the ways in which the programs are transferred and become operating within each new individual, built in ways that are completely different from what we humans use to build our robots.
-In the current phase of human evolution, our knowledge reaches the more or less accurate description of biological processes – including the fundamental one of the encoding of information in the genome – but it is unable to take into consideration and evaluate aspects that do not manifest themselves through some physical transformation: in simple words, the mental aspects of natural phenomena.
-Thus, every time we try to trace back the causes that have determined a particular effect, and therefore the origin of the programs according to which the organisms operate since birth, we must be content to ascribe them to accidental errors – that is, due to chance – occurred in the transcription of the genetic makeup.
+In the current phase of human evolution, our knowledge reaches the more or less accurate description of the biological processes – including the fundamental one of the encoding of information in the genome – but it is unable to take into account and evaluate those aspects that do not manifest themselves through some physical transformation: in simple words, the mental aspects of natural phenomena.
+Thus, every time we try to trace back the causes that have determined a particular effect, and therefore the origin of the programs according to which the organisms operate since birth, we must be content with attributing them to accidental errors – that is, errors due to chance – occurred in the transcription of the genetic makeup.
 If this can be considered a satisfactory form of knowledge...
-I leave each of you the judgment.
+I leave it to each of you to judge.

 The culturally programmed human being

 Unlike other animal species, in which individuals adopt for centuries and centuries the same behavioral patterns determined by the programs they have received and the environmental conditions, humans – for some millennia – have grouped together in societies that change more or less rapidly.
-A century ago, on our planet were present simultaneously – in different geographical areas – both tribal societies made up of a few hundred members, who lived in a way we may define as primitive, and much more complex societies made up of millions of members, considered as civilized and advanced.
-Even today it seems that there exist – in remote areas of the Amazon rainforest – some small tribal groups that has not yet had direct contact with members of the civilized world.
-On the whole, however, there is a general reshuffle on a planetary level, so that even people living in remote areas of Africa can receive information on what is happening in culturally advanced countries.
-The reasons for these differences in the development of different cultures are still obscure: there does not seem to be any genetic variation that could impute the progress or delay in the evolution of a civilization to an ethnic basis.
+A century ago, on our planet were simultaneously present – in different geographical areas – both tribal societies made up of a few hundred members, who lived in a way we may define as primitive, and much more complex societies made up of millions of members, considered as civilized and advanced.
+Even today it seems that there exist – in remote areas of the Amazon rainforest – some small tribal groups that have not yet had direct contact with members of the civilized world.
+On the whole, however, a general exchange of contacts is underway at the planetary level, so that even people living in remote areas of Africa can receive information on what is happening in culturally advanced countries.
+The reasons for these gaps in the development of different cultures are still obscure: there does not seem to be any genetic variations such as to allow us to attribute the progress or delay in the evolution of a civilization to an ethnic basis.
 Without a doubt, environmental conditions can contribute to favoring or inhibiting social development, but this too is only partially true.

 Today it is politically correct, given that it is part of the cultural programs of our society and our time, to say that all men are equal.
-This statement makes sense if it refers to the genetic makeup of the human species as a whole, since genetic differences between individuals and groups of individuals are not lacking, but it is evident – and cannot be denied – that the cultures in which a human being is born and raised are varied and very different from each other, without wishing to establish a ranking that could prove arbitrary and questionable.
-The important fact to reflect on is that – regardless of the culture in which they are raised – all human beings are programmed by the socio-cultural milieu of which they are part, as neophytes in the phase in which they grow and acquire cultural programs, and as effective members when they begin to operate on their own initiative within the system.
-In this respect, all of us are programmed, and therefore conditioned, by the time and by geographical place in which we are born and brought up, as well as by our own genetic heritage.
-Under these conditions, believing that the conscious Ego can independently determine its destiny is a naive delusion: at best, the conscious Ego can learn to navigate and orientate itself in the sea of the psychic dynamics determined by the initial conditions and the collective evolution of its reference environment.
+This statement makes sense if it refers to the genetic makeup of the human species as a whole, since genetic differences between individuals and groups of individuals are not lacking, but it is evident – and cannot be denied – that the cultures in which a human being is born and raised are varied and very different from each other, without wishing to establish a ranking that could prove arbitrary and questionable, as influenced by the culture of origin.
+The important fact to reflect on is that – regardless of the culture in which they are raised – all humans are programmed by the socio-cultural milieu of which they are part, as neophytes in the phase in which they grow and acquire cultural programs, and as effective members when they begin to operate on their own initiative within the system.
+In this respect, all of us are programmed, and therefore conditioned, by the time and the geographical place in which we were born and brought up, as well as by our own genetic heritage.
+Under these conditions, believing that the conscious Ego can independently determine its destiny is a naive delusion: at best, the Ego can learn to navigate and orientate itself in the sea of the psychic dynamics determined by the initial conditions and the collective evolution of its reference environment.

 Especially in the past, but also in the present, a new cultural program, or a substantial modification to a pre-existing program, almost always originates from a single person's psychic experience, which acquires a very intense power of involvement: if that person is endowed with sufficient psychic energy, that involvement translates into action aimed at promoting the affirmation and diffusion of a new cultural program within a human community.
 In most cases, these operations abort after some time, often without leaving a trace, but occasionally some of them are successful, turning into well-established cultural programs.
 To give a trivial but interesting example, consider the global importance assumed by a sporting (that is, recreational) activity, such as football, within our societies.
 Still in the first half of the nineteenth century different forms of contention games of a ball, with hands, feet or bats, were practiced locally by teams of amateurs: the origin of these games was medieval, although antecedents of them can be dated back to the Greco-Roman period, with analogies to cultures at the time distant from each other, such as Chinese, Japanese or Aztec.
 But it was only in the second half of the nineteenth century that the football rules began to be codified and, thanks to the work of the secretary of the English Football Association, Ebenezer Cobb Morley, football assumed its own identity which differentiated it from rugby, the ball game at the time more widespread and popular – also under the name of football – in the Anglo-Saxon world.
 Since then, football has become increasingly popular in the western world, with impressive economic implications and in mass culture.